Keynote sessions

 This course is intended for early-career researchers who create and use research models and software.
 Basic programming or software development experience is required.
 The course has limited seats available on a first-come-first-served basis.

-One key element of professional software engineering is proper version control of code, allowing one to: develop and manage code effectively, backup the code and go back to previous stages, detect introduced bugs faster, and collaborate on a shared codebase.
+One key element of professional software engineering is proper version control of code, allowing one to: develop and manage code effectively, backup the code online and go back to previous stages, detect introduced bugs faster, and collaborate on a shared codebase.

 So if your code is not yet managed with git, this course is for you!